Aquila Theatre: New York season

 Aquila recently presented A Female Philoctetes, a new play based on Sophocles' classic Philoctetes at Brooklyn Academy of Music Fisher's Hillman Studio.
-Previous presentations include Herakles at Brooklyn Academy of Music's Fisher, Joseph Heller's Catch-22 and Homer's Iliad at the Lucille Lortel Theatre and a New Translations Reading Series exploring the works of contemporary American translators.
+Previous presentations include Herakles at Brooklyn Academy of Music's Fisher, Joseph Heller's Catch-22, Homer's Iliad at the Lucille Lortel Theatre and a New Translations Reading Series exploring the works of contemporary American translators.

 Educational initiatives

 Aquila is the professional company in residence at the Center for Ancient Studies at New York University and a NYC Board of Education vendor for Arts Education Services.
 While touring, Aquila presents special school performances, talk-backs, master classes, workshops, and on-site school visits, reaching 15,000–20,000 middle and high school students.
 In 2006, Aquila developed the Shakespeare Leaders program with support from the Charles Hayden Foundation.
 Aquila's Young Audience company recently produced special education programs, in conjunction with the Lincoln Center Institute for Arts & Education, at schools in the New York City metropolitan area.